syuja/GreenPlumSetup/expand/CalcStorage.md

         769 * 1.2  = 922.8 GB #unzipped estimate
         922.8 * 1.4 = 1292 GB #including GP overhead

-How many instances do we need for a total storage capacity of 1292 GB?
+How many segments do we need for a total storage capacity of 1292 GB?

-        1292/158.76 = 8.13 # need 8.13 instances
+        1292/158.76 = 8.13 # need 8.13 segments

-We should use 9 instances, but will attempt to only use 8.
+We should use 9 segments, but will attempt to only use 8.
+We will use our `Master` as **both** `Master` and as a `Segment`.
-We will do this by installing our Greenplum on the Master's `/dev/vda` and holding some data
+This will be done by using both `/dev/vda` and `/dev/vdb`;
+one will hold the `Master's` log file and the other will hold database data.
-in the Master's `/dev/vdb`; this will be specified in the `gpinitsystem_config` file.
+This will be specified in the `gpinitsystem_config` file.

 Also, we will process the dataset in batches, so we will only `unzip`
 one language at a time while we load it.
 We will discard the expanded version after